-Lawnchair launcher is easilly the best Android launcher available today.
-It offers a clean user experience and extensive customisation options in a lightweight package.
+Lawnchair launcher is easily the best Android launcher available today.
+It offers a clean user experience and extensive customization options in a lightweight package.

 But beyond the homescreen Google search bar, Lawnchair Launcher has a number of other great features that make it highly recommended for use on your Android phone.
 Let’s have a look.

 Personally, my favourite Android user interfaces are Google’s Pixel launcher and Samsung’s One UI.
 Both are clean, simple, and mostly friendly.
 Lawnchair is a Google Pixel launcher, meaning that it gives you the look and feel of Google’s Pixel smartphones.
 Or better still, the closest user experience to them.
 No; it does not offer you all the features, but using Lawnchair Launcher feels like you are using a Pixel.

 But while I like the Pixel user interface, there are two sore points for me.
 The first one is the Google search bar on the home screen.
 I dislike it, especially because I never put it to use.
 Which is why it is a good thing that Lawnchair lets me get rid of it completely.

 The second thing about Google Pixel launcher that I do not like is how when you do a short swipe up from the bottom of the home screen, it pulls up the task switcher.
 After that, a second short swipe up opens the app drawer.
 I find this arrangement clumsy and annoying.
 Lawnchair Launcher lets me get rid of that.
 With Lawnchair, there is only one action required to open the app drawer – a single short swipe upwards.